 metaphor makes the unknown comprehendable by comparing it to the known.

 As with other figurative speech, metaphorical language is usually more colorful and vivid than plain speech or gray bureaucratic phrasing.

-As an additional dimension to its power, metaphor not only describes the unknown but shapes or forms it.
-The unknown remains unknown until it is described, and once it is described it often retains the original metaphor.
+As an additional dimension to its explanatory or educative power, metaphor not only describes the unknown but shapes or forms it.
+The unknown remains unknown until it is described, and once it is described it often retains its original metaphor.